gbdev/gbdev.github.io/website/guides/lyc_timing.md

 ## Combining Approaches

 The goal of this method is to combine the maximum Hblank time that cycle-counting delivers, while still exiting early when Hblank is longer.
 Here is an example.
-If you’ve read [DeadCScroll](https://github.com/gb-archive/DeadCScroll), you’ll recognise this as that tutorial’s STAT Handler, modified to start at Mode 2 rather than Hblank, and be safe towards VRAM accesses in the main thread.
+If you've read [DeadCScroll](https://github.com/gb-archive/DeadCScroll), you'll recognise this as that tutorial's STAT Handler, modified to start at Mode 2 rather than Hblank, and be safe towards VRAM accesses in the main thread.

 ```asm
 push af ; 4